ietf-wg-alto/draft-alto-oam-yang/design.md

      ...
 ~~~

-## Intent-based Interfaces for ALTO Information Resources Management
+## ALTO Information Resources Configuration Management

 The ALTO server instance contains a list of `resource` entries.
 Each `resource`
 entry contains the configurations of an ALTO information resource (See Section
 8.1 of {{RFC7285}}).
 The operator of the ALTO server can use this model to
 create, update, and remove the ALTO information resource.

-Each `resoruce` entry is considered as an intent to create or update an ALTO
+Each `resoruce` entry provide configuration defining how to create or update an ALTO
 information resource.
 Adding a new `resource` entry will submit an ALTO
 information resource creation intent to the intent system to create a new ALTO
 information resource.
 Updating an existing `resource` entry will update the
 corresponding ALTO information resource creation intent.
 Removing an existing